 While your personal NDIS goals will depend on your situation, there are several basic characteristics that make a good NDIS goal…

-- Outcome focussed: A good NDIS goal is one that is focussed on the outcome rather than how it will be achieved.
+- Outcome focused: A good NDIS goal is one that is focused on the outcome rather than how it will be achieved.
 Instead of thinking about the supports you need, think about what you want to achieve in your life with the support of the NDIS.
-For example, “to communicate more confidently” is a more outcome focussed goal than “to have speech therapy”.
+For example, “to communicate more confidently” is a more outcome focused goal than “to have speech therapy”.